-Technology is a valuable and real-world educational tool.
-All Archdiocese of Philadelphia schools will educate all students about appropriate online behavior, including interacting with other individuals on social networking websites and chat rooms, cyberbullying awareness, and response to ensure the appropriate use of technology, including video conferencing platforms.
+Technology is a valuable educational tool.
+All Archdiocese of Philadelphia schools will educate all students about appropriate online behavior, including interacting with other individuals on social networking websites and chat rooms, cyberbullying awareness, and response to ensure appropriate use of technology, including video conferencing platforms.
 The policy outlined below applies to all technology use, including but not limited to Internet use.
 The Responsible Use Policy for Technology (RUP) applies to all students, faculty, administrators, staff, volunteers, or community members allowed access to school technology resources.
-In some cases, outside or personal uses of technology may be applicable under this policy.